 “I’d finished the album pretty much.
 All the shit that had gone down in 2016, the world changing moments… everything had shifted and this song fell out of me on one of the last mix days.
 The first and last verses directly reference Jo Cox and in between.
 I like to think it shines a light on these dark days, but also offers hope.”

 The track is also possibly the mission statement of the album, going to war on the negativity and bleakness of the current world mesmerized by fake news and futility.

 The Counterweight tries to be exactly that.
 A redressing of the balance, a tool of pressure, an exertion of opposite force and as such, a flag of hope.

 Thea Gilmore will be heading out on a UK headline tour to support the album, with full details to be announced soon.

-If you would like to order a copy of the one of the albums (in CD or Vinyl), download them or just listen to snippets of selected tracks (track previews are usually on the download page) then click on the Thea Gilmore – The Counterweight link to be taken to our associated partner Amazon’s website.
+If you would like to order a copy of the album (in CD or Vinyl), download it or just listen to snippets of selected tracks (track previews are usually on the download page) then click on the Thea Gilmore – The Counterweight link to be taken to our associated partner Amazon’s website.
 Buying through Amazon on folking.com helps us to recover a small part of our running costs, so please order anything you need as every little purchase helps us.

 DOWNLOAD – [CD]